Focus on What Really Matters in Low-Altitude Governance: A Management-Centric Multi-Modal Benchmark with Implicitly Coordinated Vision-Language Reasoning Framework: Framework: GovLA-Reasoner

 \subsection{Stage \MakeUppercase{\romannumeral 2}: Caption Reasoning}

 Building upon the precise visual grounding obtained in Stage I, Stage \MakeUppercase{\romannumeral 2} aims to efficiently receive and exploit grounding-aware visual representations to generate accurate and reliable captions.
-Instead of following the loosely coupled pipeline that converts detection outputs into structured prompts for VLM, GovLA-Reasoner introduces a lightweight feature adapter to directly transform grounding features into LLM-compatible representations.
+Instead of following the loosely coupled pipeline that converts detection outputs into structured prompts for VLMs, GovLA-Reasoner introduces an efficient adapter to directly transform grounding features into LLM-compatible representations.

-Specifically, existing explicit pipelines typically suffer from three sources of error accumulation: (1) localization errors from the grounding model, (2) information loss and ambiguity introduced when converting bounding boxes into handcrafted structured prompts, and (3) secondary encoding errors when VLM reinterprets these prompts.
-Since the final captions are produced by the LLM conditioned on visual evidence, we eliminate the intermediate prompt construction and re-encoding stages, and instead directly compress and integrate the discriminative grounding features into the LLM.
+Specifically, existing explicit pipelines typically suffer from three sources of error accumulation: (1) localization errors from the detection model, (2) information loss and ambiguity introduced when converting bounding boxes into the handcrafted structured prompts, and (3) secondary encoding errors when VLM reinterprets these prompts.
+Since final captions are produced by the LLM conditioned on visual evidence, we eliminate the intermediate prompt construction and re-encoding stages, and instead directly integrate the discriminative grounding features into LLM.
 This design preserves efficiency while substantially reducing unnecessary transformation-induced degradation, and further enables the end-to-end optimization.

+Peculiarly, as discussed in Section \ref{sec1}, existing feature adapters commonly focus on global embedding alignment, which is insufficient for grounding-based perception where detectors produce multi-source localization representations.
+We therefore propose the Spatially-aware Grounding Adapter (SGA) to adaptively compress and aggregate these signals.